 An ad hoc committee established by and reporting to the Dean constituted for each case.
-The mandate of the ad hoc dispute resolution committee is to determine whether due process has been followed in handling the allegation
+The mandate of the ad hoc dispute resolution committee is to determine whether due process has been followed in handling the allegation and receive new facts if these become available.
+The committee will also consider the appeal from the student in the event of a dispute regarding the outcome of adjudication.

-25.2.6 Membership:
+24.2.6 Membership: